okta/okta-sdk-nodejs/README.md

 const collection = client.getLogs({ since: '2018-01-25T00:00:00Z' });
 ```

-Please refer to the [System Log API] Documentation for a full query reference.
+Please refer to the [System Log API Documentation][System Log API] for a full query reference.

 If you wish to paginate the entire result set until there are no more records, simply use `each()` to paginate the collection.
 The promise will resolve once the first empty page is reached.